Convert an AnnData

 corresponding slot of adata

 .
-If NULL
+If TRUE

 , the conversion function will guess

-except where the correspondence between objects is unclear.
-The
+correspondence between objects is unclear.
+The reduction_mapping

-argument can also accept a more complex list format, see
+can also accept a more complex list format, see below for details.
+To avoid

 Examples: